 Cathedrals are awe-inspiring buildings.
 Most are grand medieval structures, while others appear simple and unpretentious – yet all were designed to reflect the glory of God and have a profound impact on us.
 As trailblazers of architectural development, each cathedral has distinct individual features – such as the powerful Norman Romanesque west towers of Durham, the unique octagonal tower at Ely, and the daring late Gothic finery and spaciousness at Gloucester.

 England’s cathedrals are the nation’s glory.
-They tower over its landscape, outranking palaces, castles and mansions.
+They tower over its landscape, outranking palaces, castles, and mansions.
 They attract roughly half the nation’s population each year.
-For a millennium they have been objects of pilgrimage for those seeking faith, consolation and beauty.
-Still at the start of the twenty-first century, they remain unequalled in their size and splendour.
+For a millennium they have been objects of pilgrimage for those seeking faith, consolation, and beauty.
+Still, at the start of the twenty-first century, they remain unequaled in their size and splendor.